TMCApplications/spendology.io-docs/source/_partials/widgets/properties/RateComparison/optional/alternate_currency_text.blade.md

 This message will display instead of the <a href="#{{$group}}_{{$type}}_results_message" title="Saving message">"Saving message"</a> when the selected currency is either not enabled, suspended or has no rate data available.
-If the selected currency has a fco recommended alternative then the rates displayed will be shown for that currency and this message will be displayed.
+If the selected currency has an FCO recommended alternative then the rates displayed will be shown for that currency and this message will be displayed.

 In the default, after all the place holders are replaced, this message would say something like: